When Trademark Selection and Protection Meet

 The difficulty for the new brand owner is to determine where a given mark lands on the continuum.
 Some terms fit neatly into a clear category, others are more difficult to analyze and fall into the high-risk category.
 The further along the continuum one moves, the less protection courts afford to the brand.
 For example, if a mark is descriptive, the owner will be unable to stop third parties from using the mark unless the brand owner can also gather and produce expensive evidence that proves to a court that consumers recognize the mark as being associated with your goods and services.
 This is a costly yet easily avoidable risk.

 Surf the Continuum with Real-Life Examples

-Coined and fanciful marks are terms that are coined or conjured up to function as trademarks.
+Coined and fanciful marks are terms that made up to function as trademarks.
 They are inherently distinctive.
 ALTOIDS® is one of the oldest and strongest coined marks, was first used in the nineteenth century!
 No wonder it is known by its tagline (which is also a strong mark): The Original Celebrated Curiously Strong Peppermint.
 Other well-known, fanciful marks are Exxon, Xerox, and Clorox.
 A coined mark is entitled to the greatest degrees of trademark protection.

 I asked Margaret Walker, Global V-P of Intellectual Property at Xerox about the origins of the Xerox brand name: